dipc-cc/sp2graph/README.md

 ![phenanthrene resonant structures](/doc/images/phenanthrene.png)
 **phenanthrene:** *Kekulé resonant structures (left) with the corresponding Clar sextets (right)*.
+NB: There should be four Kekulé structures for the lower Clar structure with two sextets.

 Interestingly, by performing structural relaxations with simple reactive empirical bond order (REBO) potentials optimized for hydrocarbons [(Brenner et al, 2002)][Brenner2002] one would predict wrongly the total energy of anthracene and phenanthrene to be approximately equal, because the local bonding configurations of the carbon atoms are nearly identical.
 Therefore, this simple example illustrates the strength of the Clar's &pi;-sextet rule.